-But unless you just so happen to have an upcoming appointment and the vet spots early clinical signs of pancreatic cancer, cancer won't be detected on its own.
+But unless you just so happen to have an upcoming appointment and the vet spots early clinical signs of pancreatic cancer in dogs, cancer won't be detected on its own.
 It's up to dog owners to know what to look out for so that they can be proactive about their dog's overall health.

-Even if you are not concerned that your dog might be unwell, it's still incredibly important to know about the symptoms of dogs with pancreatic cancer.
+Even if you are not concerned that your dog might be unwell, it's still incredibly important to know about the signs of pancreatic cancer in dogs.
 This way, you're more likely to spot the signs and catch any problem in its early stages, rather than dismissing them as a passing illness and lowering your dog's chance of recovery in the process.

-The below signs and symptoms are not exclusive to pancreatic cancer, but if your dog displays any of these, be sure to take them to the vet to be checked out.
+The below signs and symptoms are not exclusive to pancreatic cancer in dogs, but if your dog displays any of these, be sure to take them to the vet to be checked out.

 - Changes in their consumption of food or water